muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Difference between multibranch and normal pipeline?
 - Command to authenticate credentials?
 WithCredentials keyword
 - Command sonar scan? mvn sonar:sonar
+- You are using sonarqube directly or as a plugin?
 - What is target directory in sense of mvn clean package and how it is created?
 - Have u seen sandbox option in jenkins?
 What is use of that?
 - Have u seen Manage jenkins option?